Yakiyo/Yume-Bot/README.md

 cd Yume-Bot
 npm install
 ```
-After that create a `.env` file and put your bot token in a variable named `TOKEN` and run `node index.js` in the directory through command line.
+Edit the `.env.example` file with your token and then rename the file to `.env`.
+After that run `npm run start` or `node .` and youll have your bot started.
 Optionally you can change the default prefix to ur preference from `config.json`.
 For a detailed guide on how to make a bot using discordjs please refer to their official guide.
 You can host the bot for free on [Heroku](https://www.heroku.com/).
 You can see this [video](https://youtu.be/OFearuMjI4s) for the steps.

+You'd have to change some minor spots over the project in some places too.
+Like system commands being restricted to bot owner had the owner id hardcoded in them so change them.
 ## License
 [GPL-3.0 License](https://fsf.org/)